Ku-ring-gai Wildflower Garden

 Explore our unique facility hire options and host your next function in an exceptional bushland setting.

-Host your child's next party at the Garden to experience great service in an outdoor bush setting
+Host your child's party at the Wildflower Garden for active, hands-on fun out in the bush

-Junior Rangers Club is our new after-school weekly activity for primary kids who love nature!
+Junior Rangers Club is our fantastic after-school weekly activity for primary kids who love nature!

 Plant sales, market stalls and ranger-led activities - you'll love our annual festival, held on the last Sunday in August.